LinkedIn Guide

 This is for you if…

-Did you know LinkedIn has a debugging tool called Linkedin Post Inspector?
-LinkedIn launched it in 2018 to make our marketers' work easier.
+Did you know LinkedIn has a debugging tool called LinkedIn Post Inspector?

 ◾What is the LinkedIn Debugging Tool, aka, LinkedIn Post Inspector?